Ford CEO Jim Hackett to step down

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Shares slumped 39.7 percent under Hackett's leadership, according to Dow Jones Market Data.
+Shares have slumped 39.7 percent under Hackett's leadership, according to Dow Jones Market Data.
 They were down more than 28 percent this year, compared to the S&P 500's 1.98 percent gain.